SehamAnter1/book-store/README.md

 # book-store
-using reat with vite and typescript
+using react with vite and typescript